• Skip to primary navigation

 Let’s look at examples of how highly innovative companies handle time for creativity.
 Not coincidentally, all three are profitable technology companies.

-Google’s employees follow a “20 percent time” model: 70 percent of their time should be devoted to their “job role,” 20 percent for “technical projects of their own choosing,” and the remaining 10 percent is “free time” to be innovative and creative.
+Google’s employees follow a “20 percent time” model: 70 percent of their time should be devoted to their “job role,” 20 percent for “technical projects of their choosing,” and the remaining 10 percent is “free time” to be innovative and creative.

 Apple’s strategic thinking program is named “Blue Sky” and “gives a small group of employees 2 weeks or ‘a limited amount of time’ to work on a project outside of their normal responsibilities.”